mkosinski05/Development_Environments/Readme.md

-# Development Environments

-The is my Deveopment Environment Templates.

-- Yocto SDK Application Environment
+# Yocto SDK Development Environment
-- RZV2H Translator and Expansion Pack Environment
+The environment is configured to build c code using the Makefile and Yocto SDK.
+It is assumed that the SDK are already installed in the ``/opt/poky`` folder

+### Confiuration